pharo-open-documentation/pharo-wiki/General/GithubActions.md

 It is rare to have a project working only on one version of Pharo.
 Thus, it is often useful to have our workflows run on multiple versions.

-This can be archieved this way:
+This can be achieved this way:

 ```yml
 name: CI